 Uterine fibroids are tumors that form in the female reproductive system.
 They’re usually found in women over age 30 and are rarely seen in women under 20.
 It is estimated that between 20 to 50 percent of women of reproductive age have fibroids, although not all are diagnosed.
 Some estimates state that between 30 to 77 percent of women will develop fibroids sometime during their childbearing years, although only about one-third of these fibroids are large enough to be detected by a health care provider during a physical examination.

 Did you know that fibroids are responsible for over 200,000 hysterectomies in the USA annually?!

 Fibroids — also known as uterine myomas, leiomyomas, or fibromas, are firm, compact tumors that are made of smooth muscle cells and fibrous connective tissue that form a fibrous “knot” or “mass” within the uterus.”
 In most cases, fibroids are benign (non-cancerous).

 Although all uterine fibroids are the same, they are categorized based on their location:

 Many women who have fibroids don’t have any symptoms.
 In those that do, symptoms can be influenced by the location, size and number of fibroids.

 In women who have symptoms, the most common symptoms of uterine fibroids include:

 In some cases, heavy or prolonged menstrual periods (and/or abnormal bleeding between periods) can lead to iron-deficiency anemia, which also requires treatment.

 The growth patterns of uterine fibroids vary—they may grow slowly or rapidly, or they may remain the same size.
 Some fibroids go through growth spurts, and some may shrink on their own.

-While the exact cause of uterine fibroids is unknown, research and clinical experience indicate that the following factors may lead to the development of fibroids:
+While the exact cause of uterine fibroids is unknown, research and clinical experience tell us that some of the following factors may lead to the development of fibroids:

 Genetic changes.
 Many fibroids contain changes in genes that differ from those in normal uterine muscle cells.